 Audrey Hepburn said, “Paris is always a good idea.”⠀⠀

 But I admit, right before I moved I got a little scared.

-My whole life was in New York: my family, my friends, my connections, my work, and all the little comforts of home from my gym to my favorite cocktail spot.
-I was leaving them all, choosing to start everything over for no real reason, other than my heart told me to.
+My whole life was in New York: my family, my friends, my connections, my work, and all the little comforts of home from my cardio danse class to my favorite cocktail spot.
+I was leaving them all, choosing to start everything over for no real reason other than my heart told me to.
 What if I was making a huge mistake?

 As I stood there on the bank of the Seine, looking out, I was so overwhelmed with beauty that I started to cry.
 My eyes glazed over with giant, happy tears because of how much I love this place.

-The Pont des Arts is the famous bridge where lovers put locks with their names on it to symbolize their forever love.
-They are all gone now, aside from a few that lasted because they were attached on lamp posts.
+The Pont des Arts is the famous bridge where couples put locks with their names on it to symbolize their forever love.
+They are all gone now, aside from a few that lasted because they were attached to lamp posts.
 There were so many that it was actually causing the bridge to sink.
 The weight of the people’s love was that enormous.

-I put a lock here once, right before I left after studying abroad that said La Blonde Parisienne (my alias that year) + La Tour (Eiffel).
+I put a lock here once, right before I left after studying abroad.
+It said La Blonde Parisienne (my alias that year) + La Tour (as in Eiffel).
 I knew then that some loves don’t last, but the one I felt for Paris always would. ⠀

-There’s so little we can really control about our lives, and so much of the way mine has turned out has not been my choice, not the way I thought my story would go. ⠀
+There’s so little we can really control about our lives, and so much of the way mine has turned out was not my choice; not the way I thought my story would go. ⠀

 If Paris is all I ever have – it’s enough.